What Happens to Your Body When You Stop Birth Control Pills?

 If you are planning to stop birth control pills, you might want to prepare yourself physically as well as psychologically.
-Because the effects of stopping birth control pill can be quite unexpected and surprising.
+Because the effects of stopping birth control pills can be quite unexpected and surprising.
 And chances are your body will react in ways you never expected.

-For some, the effects of stopping birth control pill are nothing more than the body jumping straight back to its original form just weeks after stopping the pills.
+For some, the effects of stopping birth control pills are nothing more than the body jumping straight back to its original form just weeks after stopping the pills.
 For others, it could take longer, and you may experience irregular periods, severe cramps, reoccurring acne, increased anger and lower libido.

 So just to give you a heads up, here's what you might notice when you suddenly stop birth control pills.